forme verte forme orange forme bleue forme magenta

-The General Data Protection Regulation (GDPR) is the legal framework for the processing of personal data in Europe, as of May 25, 2018.
-The RGPD is directly applicable in the Union and does not require national transpositions.
-It will promote the harmonization of data protection legal regimes in Europe and has a principle of extraterritoriality that allows its scope of application to be extended beyond European borders.
+The General Data Protection Regulation (GDPR) is the legal framework for processing personal data in Europe, effective from May 25, 2018.
+The GDPR applies directly across the European Union and does not require national transposition.
+It promotes the harmonization of legal regimes regarding data protection in Europe and includes a principle of extraterritoriality, allowing its scope to extend beyond European borders.
+If you are an organization processing personal data, it is highly likely that you are subject to the GDPR.
+The same applies to Humans Matter, which, depending on its role, will comply with distinct obligations as either a data processor or data controller.

 Definitions